dawnieando/100-days-of-code/log.md

 **Day 20: March 7th 2020** #100daysofcode Day 20 - Finishing week 4 again for the 2nd time on Google IT Automation with Python course.
 Much clearer now and glad I revisited everything.
 Tomorrow I will start with the final piece of work in The Crash Course in Python Project part of the course

-**Day 22: March 8th 2020** Not much progress today other than watching some Python tutorial videos.
+**Day 21: March 8th 2020** Not a huge amount of progress today; other than watcching some Python tutorials whilst on the treadmill at the gym.

-**Day 23: March 9th 2020** #100DaysOfCode - On the final week of the 'Google IT Automation with Python' course.
+**Day 22: March 8th 2020** #100DaysOfCode - On the final week of the 'Google IT Automation with Python' course.
 It's part of a 6 course specialisation though so plenty more to go.
 Spending ages trying to submit my assignment and there seems to be something wrong with the submission process in the UI.
 Sigh

-#100daysofcode - Day 23 - Update 2 - Spent over 3 hours today trying to pass the end of course Python project.
+**Day 22: March 8th 2020** #100daysofcode - Day 23 - Update 2 - Spent over 3 hours today trying to pass the end of course Python project.
 Having an absolute nightmare

-#100DaysOfCode - Day 23 - Update 3 - I finally passed the first 6 week course in Google IT Automation with Python Specialisation.
+**Day 22: March 8th 2020** #100DaysOfCode - Day 23 - Update 3 - I finally passed the first 6 week course in Google IT Automation with Python Specialisation.
 The last challenge was a pain.
 Now on to 'Using Python to Interact with The Operating System'.

+**Day 23: March 9th 2020** #100DaysOfCode - Day 23 - Beginning to learn about Pandas and PIL (Python Image Library).
+Very much enjoying this Python learning journey (even though it's just the start)